Medical Research Council Confidence in Concept

-The MRC has awarded the University of Oxford a total of £850,000 under the fourth round of the MRC Confidence in Concept (CiC) scheme.
-Up to £260,000 is available in this final round of the 2016-18 CiC.
+The MRC has awarded the University of Oxford £840,000 under the fifth round of the MRC Confidence in Concept (CiC) scheme.
 The funding will be used to support the earliest stages of translational projects.
 It is intended to accelerate the transition from discovery research to translational development projects by supporting preliminary work or feasibility studies to establish the viability of an approach.
 An Oxford Confidence in Concept Committee, comprising members from the Mathematical, Physical and Life Sciences Division and the Medical Sciences Division as well as external members, will allocate the funding to individual projects within the University.

-Projects should aim to provide sufficient preliminary data to establish the viability of a translational approach, i.e. to provide confidence in the underlying concept, before seeking more substantial funding from MRC Developmental Pathway Funding Scheme (DPFS), MRC Regenerative Medicine Research Committee or equivalent schemes from other funders, or from industry.
+Projects should aim to provide sufficient preliminary data to establish the viability of a translational approach, i.e. to provide confidence in the underlying concept, before seeking more substantial funding from MRC Developmental Pathway Funding Scheme (DPFS) or equivalent schemes from other funders, or from industry.
 That is, an explicit outcome of the award of Confidence in Concept funding is that projects should subsequently be strong candidates for the successful award of DPFS or equivalent funding.

 The Confidence in Concept scheme is not limited to the development of new chemical entities; all modalities of therapy and diagnostic are welcomed, including engineering/medical technology and bioinformatics approaches.